LEGAL NATURE OF ANNOTATIONS AND DECLARATIONS IN THE LAND REGISTRY RECORD

 According to Articles 722 and following of the Civil Code, if the value of the structure on it is greater than the value of the land and certain conditions such as good faith are met, the transfer of ownership may be demanded; otherwise, the value of the fixture must be paid.

 According to Article 19/2 of the Land Registry Law No. 3402, if fixtures (buildings, trees, etc.) belonging to someone else are found on the property during cadastral survey, they are shown in the declaration section of the land registry.
-When dealing with such a property, it is subject to the existence of this type of notation, and abandoning the registration in the declarations can only be achieved through the request of the right holder or a court decision.
+When dealing with such a property, it is subject to the existence of this type of annotation, and abandoning the registration in the declarations can only be achieved through the request of the right holder or a court decision.

 If the right holders who have a fixture registration in their favor do not agree to abandon it, the abandonment of the fixture will be made by court decision.